 It gets better.
-If you book your hotel in the central area, you can arrive to the Zoo with one of the hop-on-hop-off buses.
+If you book your hotel in the central area, you can arrive to the Zoo with one of the hop-on-hop-off buses or by using an Oyster Card on the underground.
 This means that you could pass by Big Ben, Tower Bridge, St. Paul’s Cathedral, Buckingham Palace and Hyde Park before going to socialise with gorillas.
 You can even stop for a ride on London Eye to get an amazing view over the city.

 And don’t worry if you’re like me and have no clue about history and such things – there’s an audio guide on the bus.
 It will give you enough information for you to get a better feel of London.

 “Book a hotel in the central area of London?
 Who can afford that?“ you might be thinking.
 Just in case that has crossed your mind, let me tell you one thing: contrary to popular belief, there are quite a few budget options even in central London.
 For example, this private flat on airbnb is under €100.
 Otherwise, you can also choose to book a family suite at the Hilton, in Kensington.